shindavid/AlphaZeroArcade/docs/Q-Dispersion-Tree-Search.md

 ---

-We are intentionally vague about the details here, as the mechanics of Nash-ISMCTS will differ from CFR, but rely on this same underlying pseudo-theorem.
+We are intentionally vague about the details here, as the mechanics of QDTS will differ from CFR, but rely on this same underlying pseudo-theorem.

 Pseudo-Theorem 1 applies to CFR if we think of the average policy $\overline{\pi}_n$ in CFR as the policy $\pi$